-The Meyring law Firm will help you with a simple will or a complex will with testamentary trusts and special provisions that address each individual client’s planning goals.
-When life insurance benefits are directed to the estate, a “complex” will with a testamentary trust may provide for the support, education, and health care of minor children for years after the will is probated.
+Meyring Law Firm’s Atlanta will lawyers will help you with a simple will or a complex will with testamentary trusts and special provisions that address each individual client’s planning goals.
+When life insurance benefits are directed to the estate, a “complex” will with a testamentary trust may provide for the support, education, and healthcare of minor children for years after the will is probated.

 Wills can be created for the following purposes:

 - Leave your property to individuals or organizations

 - Name a personal guardian for your children’s care

 - Name an executor to carry out the wishes of your will